markdist/markdist.github.com/index.md

 Mission Statement
 -----------------
-To our Principals we provide:
+To our suppliers we provide:
 * Real time marketing intelligence and information
-* Dedicated brand managers with the sole focus of growing their market share and business
+* Dedicated managers with the sole focus of growing their market share and business

 To our customer we provide:
 * Top quality merchandising of products depending on their needs